Our Pantry - Mushroom Essence Recipes

-Here's a terrific, hearty soup recipe created by TheSauceDude's sister, Lu, who really knows how to work her way around a kitchen.
-It's an ideal weekend recipe on a cold winter day, which they have plenty of in Lu's home state of Minnesoooohta.
+Here's a terrific, hearty soup recipe ideal for a cold winter day.
 A great combination of earthy flavors from mushrooms balanced nicely with potatoes, sweet onion, carrots, and corn.
 Gluten free and vegetarian as is.
 We like to serve it with some warm cornbread, and one of our cooks adds a bit of cream for a more decadent dish.

 Translated as "German sauce," this silky, traditional French sauce is enriched with egg yolks and cream and flavored with a hint of mushroom and lemon.
 Serve it as is with chicken or vegetables, or try adding chopped fresh herbs or minced capers to make a delicious variation.